 Given the above scenario, the Singapore APEC Study Centre and the ASEAN Studies Centre at the Institute of Southeast Asian Studies (ISEAS), will convene a Symposium on “Regionalism in the Asia Pacific: Current and Future Developments” on 21 August 2014 at ISEAS, Singapore.

 The objectives of the Symposium are: (a) to share insights on the latest RTA initiatives in the Asia-Pacific region, such as RCEP, TPP, CJK, TTIP, Pacific Alliance and APEC; (b) to gain perspectives from countries that may or may not have multiple membership; and (c) to examine the challenges and opportunities for merging these trade groupings in the future.

 The attendees will involve selected personalities from prestigious research institutes/think-tanks and international organizations.
 The one-day discussion on RTAs will be of special significance to policy makers and other stakeholders, who will benefit from the discussion of current developments, analysis and recommendations.

-You are cordially invited to attend the Symposium.
 Admission to the Symposium can only be taken as confirmed upon receiving the written acceptance from ISEAS.